Minstrel in the Gallery: Recording

 Recording began on 15 May 1975, recording "Minstrel in the Gallery", "Cold Wind to Valhalla", "Black Satin Dancer" and "One White Duck" and ended on 7 June 1975, finishing "Requiem".
 The majority of the album was recorded live by the whole band, with overdubs being added later.
 Many of the song's backing tracks were completed in a single take.
 The band made use of novel technical recording developments on the album, such as the Eventide 1745 digital delay processor to create the illusion of double tracked instruments on various tracks.
-The band originally hired a local Monte Carlo orchestra to record the string material on the album, however their unfamiliarity in working with a rock band made the recording difficult, and as a result a British string quartet which the band had previously worked with on the War Child Tour were used instead.
+The band originally hired a local Monte Carlo orchestra to record the string material on the album; however, the orchestra's unfamiliarity with working with a rock band made the recording difficult, and as a result a British string quartet which the band had previously worked with on the War Child Tour were used instead.

 Anderson believed that the band were undergoing a tense period during the recording of the album and were not getting along well, a recollection that other band members have disagreed with.
 In particular, Anderson felt that the rest of the band was distracted by the seaside resort setting of Monaco: "I was full of industry and activity, writing songs and working very hard.
 I think the others felt as though it was a holiday as well as a recording session."
 Challenging Anderson's recollection, guitarist Martin Barre stated that "However we behaved, we were in a very alien situation, so you can't just think 'we're here to work, nothing else.'
 But the band got on great, and I don't recall any great frictions at all.
 It's just that Ian took it all very, very seriously."
-Drummer Barrie Barlow agreed, describing the time in Monaco as "happy days".
+Drummer Barriemore Barlow agreed, describing the time in Monaco as "happy days".
 Anderson found himself unhappy in Monaco, with his ire drawn mostly from the residents: "It made me sick getting up in the morning and watching all these people lying on the beach with their amazing vanity.
 Most of them are really ugly people, physically grotesque; the women are unattractive and the men are obscene.
 And they do nothing.
 I get very aggressive in that sort of situation because I've got a lot of things to do."